Urgent Care E/M Coding Accuracy

 An independent review of your urgent care E/M coding accuracy

-Vantage Coding audits real urgent care charts to determine whether documented complexity is being captured in code selection — by provider, visit type, and MDM driver.
-Fixed fee.
+Vantage Coding audits real urgent care charts against the 2021+ MDM framework — by provider, visit type, and driver.
 Structured deliverables.
 No ongoing commitment required.

 125